• Skip to primary navigation

 The chicken is extra tasty when it’s prepped and marinated the night before, so that makes this recipe handy for entertaining and prepping ahead.

 Add all the ingredients to the slow cooker pot or a baking dish if using the oven.
-Marinate covered overnight.
+Marinate covered covered in the refrigerator overnight.
 Before cooking, let the dish come close to room temperature which will take up to an hour.

 Chicken Marbella with apricots and olives on a serving platter.